If the global economy is driven by commerce, what profession provides the engine that drives sales?

 Marketing Professional Skills Needed

-Marketing professionals must be familiar with a variety of marketing techniques and venues.
+Marketing job descriptions should attract professionals who are familiar with a variety of marketing techniques and venues.
 They should have an eye for branding, instinctively understanding consumer behavior, but should also be able to extrapolate the data that proves a particular marketing strategy.